 Each potential student is required to complete a two (2) phase physical fitness test.
 Phase one (1) must be completed within six (6) minutes, and phase two (2) must be completed within three (3) minutes.
 The physical fitness testing date will be scheduled close to the packet due date.
 Students will be notified by e-mail when the date is set.
 All prospective students will meet in blue hall room 128.
 Students should dress in exercise clothes and running shoes.

 Students entering BLET must demonstrate reading proficiency at the tenth (10th) grade level within twelve months of the start of the course.
 Sandhills Community College will offer the TABE reading test to accommodate the State requirement.
-We will notify students by email of the date, time, and location of the test will be scheduled close to the packet due date.
-Students will be notified by e-mail of the starting date.
-The test will be administered in Blue hall room 128.
+We will notify students by email of the date, time, and location of the test before the beginning of the course.
+The test will be administered in Blue hall, room 128.

 All trainees must be 20 years of age at the time of course completion.
 Applicants who are 19 years will be accepted into the program if they are 20 years old at the time of the State exam.

 Sponsorship by a North Carolina Law Enforcement Agency is required to waive the student's tuition.

-All trainees must be enrolled the first day of course delivery (no enrollment after the first class begins).
+All students must be enrolled before the first day of course delivery (no enrollment after the first class begins).

 Partial or limited enrolled students can enroll with a letter of authorization.

-Applicants must, in addition to the required certified background checks from every place you have lived since 16 years of age, obtain a background check from the .FB.I.
+In addition to the required certified background checks from every place you have lived since 16 years of age, applicants must obtain a background check from the .FB.I.
 The following website will walk you through the steps needed to get the required background check, https://www.edo.cjis.gov/#/.
-The F.B.I background report is due at least 30 days before the start of class.
+The F.B.I. background report is due at least 30 days before the start of class.